-- Only material that is listed on question papers (e.g. an anthology) is permitted in the examination room and students who are found to have any material with them that is not allowed will be reported to the appropriate examinations board.
-In such circumstances, a student would normally be disqualified from the paper or the subject concerned. - Bags and coats and any other items not permitted under examination regulations must be left at the front of the exam room.
-Do not bring any valuables into school with you when you attend for an examination. - No food is allowed in the exam room, without prior arrangement with Mrs Brown, but you are encouraged to bring a small unlabled bottle of water.
-(See page 4) - Mobile telephones and smart watches must not be brought into the exam room even if they are turned off.
+Only material that is listed on question papers (e.g. an anthology) is permitted in the examination room and students who are found to have any material with them that is not allowed will be reported to the appropriate examinations board.
+In such circumstances, a student would normally be disqualified from the paper or the subject concerned.

+Bags and coats and any other items not permitted under examination regulations must be left at the front of the exam room.
+Do not bring any valuables into school with you when you attend for an examination.

+No food is allowed in the exam room, without prior arrangement with Mr Lee, but you are encouraged to bring a small unlabelled bottle of water.
+You may bring a small pack of sweets if removed from wrappers and in a clear container or bag.

+Mobile telephones and watches (including smart watches) must not be brought into the exam room even if they are turned off.